sami-haq99/bashthebuilder.github.io/_pages/group.md

 3. **António Guilherme Correia**: [António](https://www.inesctec.pt/pt/pessoas/antonio-guilherme-correia) is currently based in [UTAD](https://www.utad.pt/en/), Portugal.
 He is exploring new methods to model scientific literature and how science has changed over time.
 He has published extensively in his research area with a paper getting nominated for the best paper award.

+4. **Reyhaneh Hashempour**: [Reyhaneh](https://www.essex.ac.uk/people/HASHE58103) is a PhD student and a KTP Associate.
+She is working on exploring novel embeddings methods for phrases.

 4. **Hamad A Zogan**: [Hamad](https://sites.google.com/view/guandong-xu/stdeunts?authuser=0) is currently a PhD student at [University of Technology Sydney](https://www.uts.edu.au/).
 Hamad is exploring novel methods in machine learning to discover depression on social media.
 [Prof. Guandong Xu](https://sites.google.com/view/guandong-xu/home?authuser=0) is the main supervisor with whom I am collaborating on various topics.

 I also actively collaborate with the leading people in the academia and industries, for example: